elumersen/zero_day/README.md

-This is the starting Road
+This is the starting Road for z concepts of vagrant